RedMarbles1/GDAutoBackup/README.md

 # Downloading

-You can download the .py version from the source code at GDAutoBackup.py.
+You can get the latest version directly from releases.
 To run it, you will need python and [PyDrive2](https://github.com/iterative/PyDrive2 "PyDrive2") installed.

 # Usage